moonshine/spree-zone-pricing/README.markdown

 ### Run migration

-Run the DB migration to add the new table to store the prices for each zone and product variant.
+Run the DB migration to add a new table to store the prices for each zone and product variant.

 ### Set the default country